starknet-edu/starknetbook/new-structure-proposals.md

 Camp's goal: the student will be able to code, deploy and interact with **quality** smart contracts that leverage the low-fees provided by StarkNet.
 They will get a proficient level in Cairo.
    1. Setting up your environment
    2. Cairo: Basics
+      1. Types
+      2. Pointers
+      3. Struct
    3. StarkNet contracts basics
+      1. Storage vars
+      2. Functions
    4. Basics of the starknet CLI
+      1. Create an account contract
+      2. Declare a class hash
-      1. Deploying a smart contract
+      3. Deploying a smart contract
+      4. Invoke a deployed smart contract
+   5. StarkNet contracts intermediate
-   5. Calling other contracts
+      1. Calling other contracts
-   6. L1/L2 interactions
+      2. L1/L2 interactions
+      3. StarkNet's UDC
+   6. Industry standards
+      1. Open Zeppelin
-   7. Deploying an ERC20
+      2. Deploying an ERC20
-   8. Deploying an ERC721
+      3. Deploying an ERC721
-   9. Cairo: Intermediate
+      4. Deploying an ERC1155
+      5. Deploying a proxy
+   7. Cairo: Best practices
       1. SOLID Cairo: OOP-like programming, and iterator pattern
       2. Recursion
+      3. Importing libraries
+   7. Cairo on StarkNet: Interactive tutorials
+      1. Cairo 101
+      2. starknet-erc20
+      3. starknet-erc721
+      4. starknet-messaging-bridge
+      5. starknet-debug
 Observations:
 * Omar:
   * The "Customizing an account contract" could be a bit too advanced for the Getting Started camp.
 I think it  could better go in Camp 3.